ZiwiPeak Daily Dog Cuisine receives the Advisor’s highest rating of 5 stars.

 ZiwiPeak Daily Dog Cuisine Venison was selected to represent the other products in the line for this review.

 ZiwiPeak Daily Dog Cuisine Venison

 Estimated Dry Matter Nutrient Content

-Ingredients: Lamb tripe, lamb meat, venison meat, venison tripe, green-lipped mussel, carrageenan, guar gum, sodium tripolyphosphate, choline chloride, vitamin E supplement, ascorbic acid, nicotinic acid, d-calcium pantothenate, vitamin B12 supplement, riboflavin, pyridoxine hydrochloride, thiamine mononitrate, vitamin A supplement, vitamin D3 supplement, folic acid, zinc sulphate, ferrous sulphate, manganese sulphate, copper sulphate, sodium selenite
+Ingredients: Venison - meat, liver, tripe, heart and kidney, green-lipped mussel, carrageenan, guar gum, sodium tripolyphosphate, vitamins: choline chloride, vitamin E supplement, ascorbic acid, nicotinic acid, d-calcium pantothenate, vitamin B12 supplement, riboflavin, pyridoxine hydrochloride, thiamine mononitrate, vitamin A supplement, vitamin D3 supplement, folic acid, minerals: zinc sulphate, ferrous sulphate, manganese sulphate, copper sulphate, sodium selenite

 Fiber (estimated dry matter content) = 9.1%